November 14 & 15 | 10 am-5 pm EST

 About the instructor:

 Originally from Italy and now living in New Jersey, Roberto Osti studied figurative art at the New York Art Students League, and has an MFA from the New York Academy of Art, New York, NY.
 He has a degree in Anatomical and Surgical Drawing with honors from University of Bologna, in Bologna, Italy and has also studied with acclaimed British painter, Jenny Saville.
 His illustrations have appeared in such publications as Scientific American Magazine, Scientific American Mind, Scientific American Explorations, Scientific American Books, Natural History Magazine, New York Times-Science Times, and the Italian magazine Salve.
-In Ocober 2016, Roberto presented his newly published book, Basic Human Anatomy: An Essential Visual Guide for Artists, at the Pennsylvania Academy of the Fine Arts in conjunction with his talk about anatomy, “The Site of the Soul”.
+Roberto’s book, Basic Human Anatomy can be purchase here.